 Final Presentation Note On The Box Factory

 As I reflect on Session 5 of the Dale Carnegie Course, it’s fitting that we start with The Box Factory exercise.
 It’s a journey through an imaginary factory where we find containers of all sizes.
 However, containers ultimately limit our growth.
 The enclosures will come tumbling down around our heads when adequately examined and tested.
-Our goal should be to make them vanish like a dream through constant challenges until we are free to explore our true potential.
+Our goal should be to challenge them and make them vanish until we are free to explore our true potential.